smar377/kubernetes/cka-with-practice-tests-udemy/08-storage/01-persistent-volume-claims-lab/README.md

 $ kubectl describe pv pv-log -n default
 ```

 ### 5. Let us claim some of that storage for our application.
-Create a Persistent Volume Claim with the given specification
+Create a PersistentVolumeClaim with the given specification

 - Volume Name: claim-log-1
 - Storage Request: 50Mi